SICC-Group/MatSwarm/README.md

 #### Introduction

 This is the official demonstration project for the MatSwarm federated computing system.
+For details, please refer to the paper [MatSwarm](https://rdcu.be/dYm1R).

+Please cite the following article if you find this code useful in your work.

+'''
+@article{wang2024matswarm,
+  title={Matswarm: trusted swarm transfer learning driven materials computation for secure big data sharing}, author={Wang, Ran and Xu, Cheng and Zhang, Shuhao and Ye, Fangwen and Tang, Yusen and Tang, Sisui and Zhang, Hangning and Du, Wendi and Zhang, Xiaotong}, journal={Nature Communications}, volume={15}, number={1}, pages={9290}, year={2024}, publisher={Nature Publishing Group UK London}
+}
+'''

 #### MatSwarm Federated Computing System Architecture